Convergence of sectorial operators on varying Hilbert space: Abstract results

 Since the operators $A_\eps$ are m-sectorial in the sense of Kato, this functional calculus has a natural extension to $\phi \in H^\infty(\Sigma_\theta - \omega)$, and the operator $\phi(A_\eps)$ is bounded with norm

-cf.~\cite[Corollary~7.1.17]{haase:06}.
+cf.~Corollary~7.1.17 of~\cite{haase:06}.
 It is important for us to have a bound on the norm of $\phi(A_\eps)$ that is uniform with respect to $\eps$.

-We are now able to show that $\phi(A_\eps)$ converges to $\phi(A_0)$ is the following sense if $(A_\eps)_{\eps>0}$ converges to $A_0$ in the sense of Definition~\ref{def:quasi-uni}, which is our main result in the context of the functional calculus.
+We are now able to show that $\phi(A_\eps)$ converges to $\phi(A_0)$ is the following sense if $(a_\eps)_{\eps>0}$ converges to $a_0$ in the sense of \Def{quasi-uni}, which is our main result in the context of the functional calculus.